karlosthehat/Tesla-VIN-checker/README.md

 *Tesla is good at recognising bots, hence the need to run this in a visible browser.
 I am working on a way to run this headless (especially on a headless Raspberry Pi), but as of yet have not had any luck getting past the bot-checker.
 Watch this space!
 Also, I have found it is easiest to install this on a Raspberry Pi.
 It IS possible on any other platform, but involves so many steps (installing Python, web drivers etc) that it isn't really worth the hassle.
 TBC.

+*If you don't want to leave your Pi hooked up to a monitor (or can't), an easy way around this is to install AnyDesk.
+It is a lightweight remote desktop software that can be installed on the Pi and you can easily log in and out to monitor the script.

 Enjoy!

 Karlos22